-is an invariant simplectic form with respect to the phase flow generated by the Hamiltonian vector field $X$ (\ref{x-vec}). \end{prop} The proof consists of a direct verification of non-degeneracy, invariance, and Jacobi identities
+which is a symplectic form invariant with respect to the phase flow generated by the Hamiltonian vector field $X$ (\ref{x-vec}). \end{prop} The proof consists of directly verifying the non-degeneracy, invariance, and the Jacobi identity